cheesyminecart/blog-astro-v3/src/content/blog/brown-dwarves.md

 For some reason, some brown dwarves are also known to emit X-Rays - but being so dim, there's no way you can explain that emission with the black-body spectrum.
 So what's going on?

 There's a specific quirk these stars have - they've got really, really profound lithium ionisation lines.
-Lithium's actually produced in small amounts by the [[Fusion Chains#Proton-Proton Chain|proton-proton chain]], but being an intermediary stage it doesn't last for long.
+Lithium's actually produced in small amounts by the proton-proton chain, but being an intermediary stage it doesn't last for long.
 For T-Type stars, they've still got the lithium from the chain, but because the star isn't hot enough to facilitate the remainder of the fusion chain, it doesn't continue fusing to helium.
 Lithium ions emit a line known as the Kα (K-alpha) line, which is in the X-Rays, and we're back to where we started!

 ![alt text](/blog-images/ytypedwarfbinary.png)